polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/basics/instantiable-pallets.md

   - intermediate
   - runtime
 ---

+Instantiable pallets provide separate storage items for a runtime that contains more than one reference to the same pallet.
+This is useful in cases where you want to reuse the logic provided by a single pallet.
+This procedure shows you how to create two instances of the same pallet and how to configure their capabilities.
 This guide is based on FRAME v1 macros and will soon be deprecated.

-<Objectives
-  data={[
-    {
-      title: 'Goal',
+## Goal

-      description: 'Learn how to configure instantiable pallets.', },
+Learn how to configure instantiable pallets.

-    {
-      title: 'Use Cases',
-      description: `
+## Use Cases

 - A token chain hosts two independent cryptocurrencies.
 - Governance has two (or more) houses which act similarly internally.
 - A social network chain that maintains different treasuries.
-      `,
-    },
-    {
-      title: 'Overview',
-      description: `
-Instantiable pallets provide separate storage items for a runtime that contains more than one reference to the same pallet.
-This is useful in cases where you want to reuse the logic provided by a single pallet.
-This procedure shows you how to create two instances of the same pallet and how to configure their capabilities.
-      `,
-    },
-  ]}
-/>

 ## Steps